ggitid/test/Git README.txt

 git checkout -b @new_name : checkout & create new branch at the same time git branch -d @new_name : delete that branch git merge --abort : exit merging process

+Push repo to github
+git remote : to see existing remotes git remote add origin https://github.com/ggitid/test.git
+	: create a remote called "origin" to be push to github git remote -v : to look at the repository status ? git push origin master : push the repo to the "origin" github repo